-Hey there cutie!
-I’m Kat and I live in Reading (just outside of London, UK) with my husband Gareth and our two
+Hey there, thanks for stopping by!
+I’m Kat and I live in Reading, UK with my husband Gareth and our two

-children Maine Coon cats Henry & Rachel.
-I spend far too much time on my computer, am attracted to anything pink and/or sparkly and regularly lie to my husband about how much I spend on ASOS.
+children Maine Coon cats Henry and Rachel.
+I spend far too much time on my computer, am attracted to anything pink and/or sparkly and regularly lie to my husband about just how much I spend on ASOS.

 I started Rock n Roll Bride in secret as Gareth and I were planning our wedding in 2007.
-After we were married in April 2008, I realised that I rather loved this wedding blogging malarkey and didn’t just want to quit.
-After much soul searching and an accidentally deleted website, I morphed it from my own wedding planning site to a place to collate and share the kind of weddings I loved but didn’t see properly represented in the mainstream wedding media – the offbeat, the alternative and the Rock n Roll.
+After we were married in April 2008, I realised that I rather loved blogging, and writing about weddings in particular, and so I had no plans to slow down!
+After much soul searching and an accidentally deleted website (whoops!)
+I morphed it from my own wedding planning blog to a place to collate and share the kind of weddings I loved but didn’t see properly represented in the mainstream wedding media.
+I love any wedding that is as unique as the couple that planned it.

-Topping ‘influential blogger’ lists throughout the UK and beyond, Rock n Roll Bride is the brainchild of ex-television producer Kat Williams.
+Topping ‘influential blogger’ lists throughout the UK and beyond, Rock n Roll Bride is the brainchild of writer Kat Williams.
 Launched in 2007 while Kat was planning her own wedding, it has quickly grown from ‘just another bride blog’ to one of the biggest in the world.
 After becoming jaded by the limited offerings of the UK wedding industry, Kat saw a niche for alternative wedding inspiration and ran with it!
-Kat now works on the site, and the ever growing Rock n Roll Bride brand, full-time alongside her ever-suffering husband Gareth.
-She is also editor-in chief of the yearly produced Rock n Roll Bride print magazine.
+Kat now works on the site, and the ever growing Rock n Roll Bride brand, full-time alongside her long-suffering husband Gareth.

 Rock n Roll Bride has won a multitude of industry awards, the highlight of them being the award for ‘Best Wedding Blog’ by Cosmopolitan Magazine in October 2011.